What Is a Tack Weld and How Is It Used?

 tack welds for alignment

-You’ll use a standard tack weld to hold fit-up and alignment, and the final weld should consume it.
-You’ll use a bridge tack weld when a gap exists between parts, placing small alternating tacks on each piece without tying into the root.
-The key difference is that standard tacks support the joint, while bridge tacks control spacing and help prevent heat from widening the gap.
-Proper preheating techniques can also enhance the effectiveness of tack welds by reducing the risk of cracking during the welding process.
+With a bridge tack, you place small alternating tacks on each piece without tying into the root.
+The key difference is simple: standard tacks support the joint, while bridge tacks control spacing and help prevent heat from widening the gap.
+Proper preheating techniques can also reduce the risk of cracking in some materials.

 Standard Tack Weld Basics

-A standard tack weld sits within the joint and is meant to be consumed by the final weld, helping hold the parts in proper alignment during fit-up and welding.
-You use it to lock geometry, not to bridge gaps, so your joint preparation and tack weld techniques stay deliberate and clean.
+A standard tack weld sits within the joint and should be consumed by the final weld.
+It helps hold parts in proper alignment during fit-up and welding.

 • Place tacks in the joint.